BYLAWS OF THE PENTACLE THEATRE

 Section 6: Notice of Meetings

-Written notice stating the place, day and hour of the meeting and, in case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than 7 nor more than 20 days before the date of the meeting, by mail, to each member such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his/her address as it appears on the membership records of the corporation, with postage thereon prepaid.
+Written notice stating the place, day and hour of the annual or special meeting, and the purpose or purposes for which that meeting is called, shall be delivered to members.
+Notice shall be given not fewer than 7 nor more than 20 days before the date of the meeting.

 Section 7: Membership Quorum